Tell Mayor Greenberg and Louisville Metro Council to Get on the Bus and Fund TARC!

 Louisville Mayor Craig Greenberg and Louisville Metro Council

-For far too long, Louisville leaders have not prioritized public transportation.
+For far too long, Louisville leaders have not prioritized public transportation and it continues to this day.
 The current funding model for the Transit Authority of River City (TARC) implemented in 1974 is archaic and insufficient.
 TARC needs adequate and consistent funding to make it a reliable and effective service for its riders, many of whom are going to work or school.
 These riders—primarily working class and people of color—are experiencing service cuts and delays, waiting at uncovered, poorly marked stops for buses—if they show up at all!—with outdated technology and inadequate accessibility, driven by underpaid drivers.
-Louisville Metro residents need and deserve more.
+Louisville Metro residents who rely on public transit need and deserve more.

-HELP US DEMAND THAT THE MAYOR’S OFFICE AND LOUISVILLE METRO COUNCIL “GET ON THE BUS” AND PERMANENTLY ADD FUNDING FOR TARC TO THE CITY BUDGET.
+HELP US DEMAND THAT THE MAYOR’S OFFICE AND LOUISVILLE METRO COUNCIL “GET ON THE BUS” AND ADDRESS TARC'S LOOMING SERVICE CUTS AND UNION JOB LAYOFFS BY ADDING FUNDING FOR TARC TO THE FY2025 CITY BUDGET, AND KEEPING IT THERE.

 ___________